linode/manager/README.md

 # Manager ![](https://img.shields.io/badge/license-BSD-lightgrey.svg)

 This is the new Linode Manager.
-It provides a web interface for manging your Linode account.
+It provides a web interface for managing your Linode account.
 Currently this software is *pre-alpha* and won't be released for a while.